navidrome/website/content/en/docs/usage/admin/cli.md

 ### `artwork`

-Inspect and re-resolve artwork.
-Use these commands to answer "why is this cover wrong?" or "why is this artist image missing?" without querying the database directly.
+Inspect artwork and resolve it again.
+These commands tell you why a cover is wrong or an artist image is missing, without opening the database.

 ```bash
 navidrome artwork --help